 \subsection{Physical model in gas, dust, and radiation}

-We use one-snapshot data from a two-dimensional radiation-hydrodynamic simulation in a quasi-steady state (see Paper I in detail) and calculate the radiative-transfer as a post process (see \S 2.2).
+We use several snapshot data from a axisymmetric radiation-hydrodynamic simulation in a quasi-steady state (see Paper I in detail) and calculate the radiative-transfer as a post process (see \S 2.2).
 Here, we briefly summarize the hydrodynamic model.

-We solve the evolution of a dusty gas disk with mass inflow irradiated by a central source in a computational box of $r = 10^{-4} \sim 50$ pc (Figure \ref{wada_fig: model}).
+We solve the evolution of a dusty gas disc with mass inflow irradiated by a central source in a computational box of $r = 10^{-4} \sim 50$ pc (Figure \ref{wada_fig: model}).
 This is an extension of the three-dimensional radiation-driven fountain simulations \citep{wada2012radiation,wada2015obscuring} with a higher resolution.
 However, we assume an axisymmetric distribution using a cylindrical coordinate.
 The included physics here are those of radiative heating by X-ray as well as the radiation force that induces both dusty and ionized gases.
 The black hole mass is $M_{\rm BH} = 10^7 M_\odot$ and the Eddington ratio is 0.1 (the bolometric luminosity is $1.25 \times 10^{44}$ erg s$^{-1}$).